SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 Dask is well suited for use on computing clusters, but there are some important factors you must be aware of.
-In particular, you will always need to explicitly control parallel operation, both in Dask and likewise in numpy.
+In particular, you will always need to explicitly control parallel operation, both in Dask and likewise in NumPy.

 .. _multi-pro_slurm: